jontad/KandidatArbete-STUNS/RoligEffekt/README.md

 /src/config.js
 ```

+#### IP
-* IP can be determined by running the following:
+IP can be determined by running the following:

 ```jsx
 $ hostname -I
 ```

+#### meterID

-* If a parser for the model has been implemented, meterID can be determined by checking the output from han-meter-logger-master.
+If a parser for the model has been implemented, meterID can be determined by checking the output from han-meter-logger-master.
 Else follow the instructions in han-meter-logger-master\README.md for adding a new meter.